yangevelyn/eth_page/README.md

 https://docs.perp.fi/sdk-documentation/smart-contract-javascript-dev-guide

 ## To Run
-First, use Browserify to generate bundles capable of using require().
+`npm install -g browserify`
-Run `npm run build` to generate all existing Browserify bundles.
+`npm run build` to generate all existing Browserify bundles.
 Future bundles should be placed in the public folder and follow the format [filename]_bundle.js (i.e. `browserify gas.js -o public/gas_bundle.js`)
 Then, run using `npm run start`.